Atmospheric Storage Tanks

 Atmospheric storage tanks are usually fabricated from alloy or carbon steel, aluminum and other metals, depending on storage use.

-In the petroleum industry, atmospheric storage tanks may be used for heavy or crude oil, furnace oils, gasoline, gas oil, naphtha as well as other non volatile chemicals.
+, atmospheric storage tanks may be used for heavy or crude oil, furnace oils, gasoline, gas oil, naphtha as well as other non volatile chemicals.

 Atmospheric storage tanks are operated and used to meet API (American Petroleum Institute) standards for vapor pressure.